kivkivov/Celeste-Superdash-Resources/basics.md

 <details>
 <summary>Input for D-Pad (Controller)</summary>

-Hold upright, let go of up while continuing to hold right, then roll the thumb downward to hit down as well
+Hold upright, let go of up while continuing to hold right, then roll the thumb downward to hit down as well.
 </details>

 <details>